Fermi surface expansion above critical temperature in a Hund ferromagnet

 \paragraph{Introduction.}

-The concept of Fermi liquid offers a firm basis to understand the behavior of interacting electrons in metals.
+The concept of the Fermi liquid offers a firm basis to understand the behavior of interacting electrons in metals.
 However, properties of strongly correlated metals often deviate from the Fermi-liquid behavior.
-A famous example is a pseudogap or strange metal behavior seen in the doped cuprates~\cite{Keimer_2015}.
+A famous example is a pseudogap or strange metal behavior seen in doped cuprates~\cite{Keimer_2015}.
 Since various fascinating phenomena such as superconductivity and magnetism emerge from these states, understanding correlation effects beyond the Fermi-liquid theory poses a fundamental issue in condensed matter physics.
-Although the origin of the pseudogap in the cuprates is still controversial, one of widely discussed scenarios is an antiferromagnetic(AFM)-fluctuation-induced mechanism~\cite{Kampf_1990,Millis_1990,Moriya_1990,Gunnarsson_2015}: Even without the symmetry breaking, a significantly momentum-dependent self-energy is induced by the AFM fluctuation, giving rise to the pseudogap-like behavior.
+Although the origin of the pseudogap in the cuprates is still controversial, one of the widely discussed scenarios is an antiferromagnetic(AFM)-fluctuation-induced mechanism~\cite{Kampf_1990,Millis_1990,Moriya_1990,Gunnarsson_2015}: Even without symmetry breaking, the AFM fluctuation induces a significant momentum-dependent self-energy, giving rise to the pseudogap-like behavior.

-Recently, ferromagnetic (FM) quantum critical point and associated strange metal behavior were observed in a heavy-fermion material CeRh$_6$Ge$_4$~\cite{Shen_2020}.
-The effect of FM quantum critical point was also studied for a tailored Hamiltonian in which itinerant fermions couple to critical FM bosonic mode of transverse-field Ising model, and non-Fermi liquid behavior was reported~\cite{Xu_2017,Xu_2020}.
+Recently, a ferromagnetic (FM) quantum critical point and associated strange metal behavior were observed in a heavy-fermion material CeRh$_6$Ge$_4$~\cite{Shen_2020}.
+The effect of a FM quantum critical point was also studied for a tailored Hamiltonian in which itinerant fermions couple to a critical FM bosonic mode of the transverse-field Ising model, and non-Fermi liquid behavior was reported~\cite{Xu_2017,Xu_2020}.
 Unusual spectral properties involving a splitting of the spectrum in the vicinity of a FM instability were reported in Refs.~\cite{Katanin_2005,Katanin_2008}.

-However, in comparison to the metallic state subject to the AFM fluctuations, our understanding of that under the FM fluctuations is still scarce.
-Of particular interest is the strong-coupling regime, where the local moment is formed well above the Curie temperature ($T_c$) and affects the metallic behavior.
-This may result in a non-Fermi liquid distinct from the strong-coupling AFM one, where the Mott physics renders the local-moment formation above the N\'eel temperature.
+However, in comparison to the metallic state subject to AFM fluctuations, our understanding of that under FM fluctuations is still scarce.
+Of particular interest is a strong-coupling regime, where the local moment is formed well above the Curie temperature ($T_{\rm C}$) and affects the metallic behavior.
+This may result in a non-Fermi liquid state distinct from the strong-coupling AFM one, where the Mott physics renders the local-moment formation above the N\'eel temperature.